 You may find that I talk an awful lot about my father… Well, truth be told, I think about him and miss him a great deal.
 He was a very good man, who loved his family and friends well, mashaa Allah.

 Today, I remembered something that my mother told me about my father and it made me smile.
-So bear with me while I take you on another ‘ramble’. *S*
+So bear with me while I take you on another ‘ramble’. :)

-My father mashaa Allah was a man who believed in good old-fashioned solid values.
-He was a principled man who believed in doing his best in everything he pursued.
-He pushed us as children to do well in school and did everything he could to help us – he would ferry us for tuition twice a week, pay for any study materials we wanted and encourage us with pep talks every chance he got.
+My father ma shaa Allah was a man who believed in good old-fashioned solid values.
+He was principled and believed in doing his best in everything he pursued.
+He pushed us as children to do well in school and did everything he could to help us – he spent his Saturday afternoons watching us while we had swimming lessons, ferried us for Math tuition twice a week, paid for any books and study materials we wanted and encouraged us with pep talks every chance he got.

 Once we started working, he often fussed at us about good work ethics.
-Whenever we were late for work, he could hardly contain his anxiety and disapproval.
-He saw work as a trust and often told us, “How would you feel if your employers were to cut your pay by $5 every month?
-You would not like it would you?
-Now tell me, is it fair that you are always late for work?”
+Whenever I was late for work, he could hardly contain his anxiety and disapproval.
+He saw work as a trust and often told me, “How would you feel if your employers were to cut your pay by $5 every month?
+You wouldn’t like it would you?
+Now tell me, is it fair that you’re always late for work?”

-My father, however, was scrupulous to a fault and always refused *S* Sometimes hotel managers would invite him to a meal before the inspections but he only accepted a glass of water.
-One particular restauranteur offered my father a pack of cigarettes but my father refused, saying he did not smoke.
+My father, however, was scrupulous to a fault and always refused. :) Sometimes hotel managers would invite him to a meal before the inspections, but he only accepted a glass of water.
+One particular restauranteur offered my father a pack of cigarette.
+My father refused, saying he did not smoke.
 The man kept urging him and practically pressed the box into his hand.
-When my father kept insisting he did not smoke, the man leaned closer to him and hissed under his breath, “Its not cigarettes that are in the box!”
+When my father continued to insist that he did not smoke, the man leaned closer to him and hissed under his breath, “It’s not cigarettes that are in the box!”
 Allah knows best how many bills he placed in the box – my father never found out.

 My father always said that a moment’s indiscretion and greed could destroy a man and his family, so he never accepted nor gave any bribes.
 It was never worth it.

-Now, Singapore has very strict laws – some would say draconian.
-The government takes a very harsh stance against corruption – any government officer found guilty would be sacked and lose his pension.
+Singapore has very strict laws – some would say draconian.
+The government takes a very harsh stance against corruption – any government officer found guilty would be immediately sacked and lose his pension.

 One day, the Corrupt Practices Investigation Bureau called my father in for an ‘interview’.
 He was naturally alarmed for he had no idea what the matter was.
-He knew that he had always been above board but feared that perhaps someone may have incriminated him out of spite.
+He knew that he had always been above board but wondered if someone had incriminated him out of spite.

-He turned up at their headquarters and there, they told him that they had been watching him round the clock for close to 4 months.
+He turned up at their headquarters sick with worry and there, they told him that they had been watching him round the clock for close to 4 months.
 FOUR MONTHS, subHanAllah!
 They had tailed him EVERYWHERE HE WENT, TWENTY-FOUR HOURS A DAY!

-When my father asked why, they said they had received a tip-off that my father had had a stake in a bakery that was located close to our house and that he was receiving bribes and favours from the owner.
-My father said that the family that owned the bakery were indeed close family friends, but stressed that that was all they were.
-He denied the charges vehemently.
-While he was outraged, he was at the same time, afraid.
-He was close to retirement and feared losing everything he had worked for.
-Still, he stayed calm and maintained his dignity.
+When my father asked why, they said they had received a tip-off that my father had had a stake in a bakery that was located close to our home and that he was receiving bribes and favours from the owner.
+Alhamdulillah, my father could say with a clear conscience that the owners of the bakery were indeed close family friends, but that that was all they were.
+I can only imagine the fear my father felt – he was close to retirement and the risk of losing everything he had worked for was very real.

-It was huge relief for him when they told him not to worry – they said that they had no evidence anyway!
-In fact, the officers who tailed him often complained to their superiors – they said that it was exceedingly BORING tailing my father.
+It was huge relief when they told him not to worry – they said that they had no evidence of any wrongdoing on his part!
+In fact, the officers who tailed him often complained to their superiors – they said that it was supremely BORING tailing my father.
 All he ever did was go to work, do his prayers and take classes at the masjid and stay home with his family.

 Their only concern was that there was one day when records showed that my father had left the office for a few hours.
 This was easily explained – my father clarified that a Muslim friend of his had passed away.
 Since Muslims bury their dead without delay, he had to leave immediately for the prayers and funeral.